The following information can be found on this page:

 Definition: Combination of Institutional/Government Support and Student Fees.

 Explanation: Also known as a "subsidy,” this is the sum of two categories as reported in this database: Institutional/Government Support and Student Fees.
 Those categories are in turn condensed from multiple categories of allocated revenue, including direct and indirect institutional support, direct government support and student fees.
 This consolidated category can be analyzed using the Custom Reporting tool.
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 UNDERGRADUATE SIZE: